 Benzodiazepines are classified by the Drug Enforcement Administration (DEA) as Schedule IV drugs.
 This schedule of drug often poses high risks for dependence.
 Therefore, people who take benzos regularly (prescribed or illicitly) will eventually develop a physical and psychological dependence on the drug.
 Those who stop taking the drug after dependence has developed will experience harsh withdrawal symptoms; some even fatal.
 At Coalition Recovery, we offer a benzo rehab program that is designed to help those who are struggling with addiction achieve lasting sobriety.

-Contact Coalition Recovery at 888.707.2873 to learn more about our benzo treatment program.
+Contact Coalition Recovery at 888.707.2873 to learn more about our benzo treatment program and addiction education.

 Addiction is another term for severe substance use disorder.
 It’s a disease of the brain that causes repeated drug use despite negative consequences.
 When benzodiazepines are used correctly and as prescribed, they can be safe and effective, but those who abuse benzos are often susceptible to addiction.